A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Numerical Experiments

-Figure \ref{uxx+exp(1-u)} presents the numerical results for the exponential reaction term case.
-This reaction term possesses singularity near $u=0$, posing additional challenges for numerical methods.
-The SGIP method demonstrates satisfactory performance in capturing the wave propagation under this singular nonlinearity.
-It is observed that the wave front propagates at a notably slower speed compared to the standard FKPP case, while maintaining a coherent wave profile.
-These results further validate the robustness of the SGIP in handling equations with complex nonlinearities.

-To quantitatively compare the effects of different reaction terms on propagation speed, we plot the evolution of wave front position over time for all three cases in Fi gure \ref{position_diff_reaction}.
+To quantitatively compare the effects of different reaction terms on propagation speed, we plot the evolution of wave front position over time for all three cases in Figure \ref{position_diff_reaction}.
 These numerical experiments comprehensively demonstrate the effectiveness and accuracy of the SGIP method for solving various types of reaction-diffusion equations.